AuroraHosts/eBPF-Research/README.md

 This compiles the XDP program into an object file that can be loaded into the kernel.
 Unlike traditional programming, this does not have to be linked into an executable.

 > Note: If compilation fails, you may be missing some kernel headers.
-Clone the [LightGate](https://github.com/AuroraHosts/LightGate/tree/c-rework) repository and execute run.sh for it to download and install many of the necessary headers and dependencies.
+I have an [xdp-autosetup](https://github.com/TylerStAmour/xdp-autosetup) repository available which, upon executing run.sh, will install xdp-tools and *may* install the correct headers, depending on Kernel version and Linux distro.

 Once compiled, we can load this object file onto the kernel.
-We can do this through one of the LightGate's dependencies, xdp-tools.
+We can do this through the use of xdp-tools.
 Xdp-tools contains various programs that can help with XDP development, such as xdp-loader.
-Traditionally, loading is done the iproute command, with xdp-loader, it's abstracted into a more simple command that also does some background tracking.
+Traditionally, loading is done via the iproute command, but with xdp-loader, it's abstracted into a more simple command that also does some background tracking.
 Now onto loading, move to the xdp-loader directory within the xdp-tools repository.
 Now you can load the XDP program onto the kernel by running the following command:

 ```bash
 ./xdp-loader load -m skb (network interface name) (path to your XDP object file).o